gpeterson406/Greenwood_Book/_book/01-preface.md

 variables measured.

 \indent Figure \@ref(fig:Figure1-1) frames the topics we will discuss.
-Taking a broad vision of the methods we will consider, there are basically two scenarios -- one when the response is quantitative and one when the response is categorical.
+Taking a broad view of the methods we will consider, there are basically two scenarios -- one when the response is quantitative and one when the response is categorical.
 Examples of quantitative responses we will see later involve *suggested jail sentence* (in years) and *body fat* (percentage).